-- (a) Schools Notwithstanding subsection (b) of this section, schools are required to provide a tour on or before the first scheduled class day. - (b) Notwithstanding subsection (a) of this section, distance Distance education programs, combination distance education residence, and seminars are not required to provide the student a tour. - (c) Students enrolled in a hybrid or blended program are required to be provided a tour on or before the first scheduled class day.

-(d)(e) The student shall sign and date an acknowledgement form certifying the completion of the tour.
+- (b) Notwithstanding subsection (a) of this section, distance Distance education programs, combination distance education residence, and seminars are not required to provide the student a tour. - (c) Students enrolled in a hybrid or blended program are required to be provided a tour on or before the first scheduled class day. - (d)(c) The student shall sign and date an acknowledgement form certifying the completion of the tour.